A Top Construction Accident Lawyer Helping New York and Long Island Accident Victims Recover Their Rightful Damages

-Do not talk to a workers’ compensation insurance adjuster or investigator without speaking to Turley Redmond Rosasco & Rosasco, L.L.P., first!
-Getting the right work related injury lawyer on board as soon as possible after your accident will preserve your rights to any additional lawsuit you may have and maximize your proceeds in addition to your workers’ compensation benefits.
-If you were injured in a construction accident, you need a lawyer who can pursue compensation from all sources.
+Do not talk to a workers’ compensation insurance adjuster or investigator without speaking to Turley Redmond & Rosasco, L.L.P., first!
+Getting the right work-related injury lawyer on board as soon as possible after your accident will preserve your rights to any additional lawsuit you may have and maximize your proceeds in addition to your workers’ compensation benefits.
+If you were injured in a job accident, you need a construction accident attorney who can pursue compensation from all sources.

 Undocumented workers are entitled to workers’ compensation benefits and lawsuit damages for work-related injuries.
-We have helped many Hispanic non-citizens obtain benefits and settlements for construction site injuries.
+Our construction accident attorneys have helped many Hispanic non-citizens obtain benefits and settlements for construction site injuries.
 Se habla español.

 Scaffolding Accidents and Construction Injuries

-We have represented carpenters and laborers, electricians and plumbers, roofers and painters, and others in the construction, remodeling and demolition trades.
-Our attorneys are familiar with the common causes of injury in these high-risk jobs, such as:
+We have represented carpenters and laborers, electricians and plumbers, roofers and painters, and others in the construction, remodeling, and demolition trades.
+Our workers comp attorneys are familiar with the common causes of injury in these high-risk jobs, such as:

 - Ladder and scaffolding accidents

 - Falls from roofs